Bremen Exchange: The New Exchange

 In 1855 the Bremen Chamber of Commerce and the Exchange Organisation agreed on the construction of a new building.
 For this purpose they had an area on the east side of the Marktplatz cleared between 1860 and 1863, demolishing seventeen old gabled houses and Wilhadi Chapel.
 A new commercial hub was erected between 1861 and 1864 under the direction of Heinrich Müller and inaugurated on 5 November 1864.

-The New Exchange (Neue Börse) on the Marktplatz was a large Neo-gothic building with two towers and a passage to the Schütting (the offices of the Bremen Chamber of Commerce).
+The New Exchange (Neue Börse) on the Marktplatz was a large Neo-Gothic building with two towers and a passage to the Schütting (the offices of the Bremen Chamber of Commerce).
 The interior was decorated by many of the most well-known artists of the time, including the painters Arthur Fitger and P. Janssen and the sculptor Diedrich Samuel Kropp among others.
 The building included a great hall, several counting rooms, a meeting room, and offices which were also used by the Bürgerschaft of Bremen.
 In addition there was a restaurant in the basement, which is still in operation.

 When the New Exchange opened, the trade in securities was still a minor part of its business.
 It was mainly concerned with the exchange of promissory notes and actual goods.
 This changed in the 1890s.
 On 1 January 1890 a stock exchange was set up which would trade in shares and other securities, according to new guidelines.
 Thereafter the Bremen Stock Exchange grew ever more important and soon made connections with other European institutes.
 With the entry into force of the Imperial Stock Exchange Act on 23 June 1896 it became a publicly funded organisation.
 With the establishment of the independent Bremen Cotton Exchange (Bremer Baumwollbörse) trade in goods at the New Exchange significantly decreased.

 In the course of the November Revolution of 1918, the New Exchange was briefly in the political spotlight when the politician Alfred Henke announced the seizure of power by a Worker's council and the dissolution of the Bremen Senate and Bürgerschaft in a hall of the building, marking the beginning of the short-lived Bremen Civic Republic.
 In 1934 the New Exchange was closed and the civic trade in securities was transferred to the Hanseatic Exchange in Hamburg.

-Annex of the New Exchange
+New Exchange annex

 Exchange Court A (Börsenhof A), Am Dom No. 5 A, was an annex of the New Exchange.
 While the main building built by Heinrich Müller between 1861 and 1864 had to be demolished by the Bürgerschaft after heavy bombing in 1943, the counting house still survives.
 This is Exchange Court A, which was placed under protection as a cultural monument of Bremen in 1992.
 Between 2000 and 2001, this semicircular building was restored and expanded by the Bremen architects Schomers and Schürmann.